Wednesday, February 19, 2025

 I write you today to suggest the addition of the word "media" to your name.

-To recap your history: Dwight D. Eisenhower (who during World War II served as Supreme Commander of allied forces in Europe), in his well known farewell speech on January 17, 1961 at the end of two terms as U.S. president, identified the "threat" of what he called America's "military industrial complex," which, as a result of the nation's response to the recent war, had grown so much that "...it bears little relation to that known by any of my predecessors in peacetime."
+To recap your history: U.S. President Dwight D. Eisenhower (who during World War II served as Supreme Commander of allied forces in Europe), in his well known farewell speech on January 17, 1961 at the end of two terms, identified the "threat" of what he called America's "military industrial complex," which, as a result of the nation's response to the recent war, had grown so much that "...it bears little relation to that known by any of my predecessors in peacetime."
 Eisenhower continued: "We have been compelled to create a permanent arms industry of vast proportions...This conjunction of an immense military establishment and a large arms industry is new in the American experience...The total influence, economic, political, even spiritual, is felt in every city, every state house, every office of the federal government...We must not fail to comprehend its grave implications...We must guard against the acquisition of unwarranted influence, whether sought or unsought, of the military industrial complex.
 The potential for the disastrous rise of misplaced power persists and will persist.
 We must never let the weight of this combination endanger our liberties or democratic processes.
 Only an alert and knowledgeable citizenry can compel the proper meshing of the huge industrial and military machinery of defense with our peaceful methods and goals."

 Eisenhower's warning was not repeated by any subsequent U.S. president.

-More to the point of this essay, you can listen to American network news for years and never hear the phrase "military industrial complex."
+You can listen to American network news for years and never hear the phrase "military industrial complex."
 They will not report it.
 Thus I add the term "media" to revise Eisenhower's formulation to "military media industrial complex," or MMIC.

-I am thankful that I can still say such things publicly.
-In much of the world I would already be imprisoned or worse.
-That safety, however, seems unreliable.
 Over time, you, the MMIC, will ally with similar coalitions around the globe to control the whole show.
 Then whatever you want, whether a fiat that everyone eat Doritos once a day, or that the human cerebral cortex be switched off at birth to facilitate subservience to AI's- whatever you want, it will be yours.
 Nothing in politics will stop you.
 As the coming mess we call the 2024 U.S. national election makes its nature clear, the last hope for a resurgence of human pride and influence, at least as expressed through political parties, is fading fast.

 Friday, January 10, 2025